niteshnic05/Avada-Accessible-Child-Theme/README.md

-# Avada-Accessible-Child-Theme
-Accessible Child theme for Avada theme - Wordpress
 # Avada Accessible Child Theme

-This child theme enhances the accessibility features of the Avada theme by introducing custom options to improve focus outlines and external link accessibility.
+This child theme enhances the accessibility features of the Avada Wordpress theme by introducing custom options to improve focus outlines and external link accessibility.
 It aims to provide a more inclusive web experience for users who rely on keyboard navigation and screen readers.

 ## Features